ocapn/ocapn/draft-specifications/CapTP Specification.md

 When this is received, the signature must be valid using the corresponding public key.
 If the signature is not valid, the operation should be aborted.

+NOTE: The value of `signed` should be the object itself (opposed to the binary data produced via serialization in step 1).
+Syrup itself provides canonicalization, which allows for serialization to always produce the same result.

 ## [`desc:handoff-give`](#desc-handoff-give)